isachenko-andrii/Emoji-markup-shortcodes/README.md

 # Emoji-markup-shortcodes
 A comprehensive list of all supported emojis and their corresponding markups

-  A list of GitHub emoji markup, adapted from rxavier's _[Complete list of github markdown emoji markup](https://gist.github.com/rxaviers/7360908)_, generated with a Grunt script for maintainability ([see repository](https://github.com/ricealexander/emoji-list)).

-Additional original source material: http://unicode.org/emoji/charts/full-emoji-list.html

-This table is available as a gist at https://gist.github.com/GerHobbelt/b9b87a2257ddd5251a45628d61385717 and as part of the build repo at https://github.com/GerHobbelt/emoji-list/blob/master/dist/emoji-list.md

 # Table of Contents

 - [Smileys and People](#smileys-and-people)